-The Pleasure of Predation
+"The Pleasure of Predation"

-In a city that was still fresh from a recent ravaging, the king and his advisors gathered around a large table in the castle.
-While the advisors debated over the reconstruction of their fair city, the king called over his pageboy.
-"Have you any news about The Earnest Knight?"
-The king asked.
-"None yet, your majesty," The boy replied, "T'm sure he will be here forthwith."
+In a city still fresh from a ravaging, the king and his advisors gathered around a large table in the castle.
+The advisors rose their voices against one another, not even realizing that their king had not said a single word.
+His heart felt too heavy to join the debacle.
+While the advisors debated over the reconstruction of their fair city, the king called over his pageboy, "Have you any news about The Earnest Knight?"

+"None yet, your majesty," The boy replied, "I'm sure he will be here forthwith."